mmnsports.com

 This marked the first time a men's doubles first-round match was played on Centre Court in nearly 30 years, a fitting start to his farewell.

-Murray, a 37-year-old from Scotland, has announced his retirement plans after playing at the All England Club, where he is also entered in mixed doubles with 2021 U.S. Open winner Emma Raducanu, and the Paris later this month.
+Murray, a 37-year-old from Scotland, has announced his retirement plans after playing at the All England Club, where he is also entered in mixed doubles with 2021 U.S. Open winner Emma Raducanu, and the Paris Olympics later this month.

 “I'm ready to finish playing,” Murray said, “because I can't play to the level I want to anymore.”

-Murray occasionally showed signs of discomfort with his back but also displayed moments of his former prowess, such as a forehand winner that prompted a celebratory scream after going up a break at 2-0 in the second set.
+Murray occasionally showed signs of discomfort with his back but also displayed moments of his former prowess, such as a forehand return winner that prompted a celebratory scream after going up a break at 2-0 in the second set.

 This was the first time the Murray siblings played together at the All England Club.
 They exchanged fist bumps before the match and palm slaps between points.
 Their mother, Judy, who taught both boys tennis, was in the guest box alongside Andy's wife, Kim, and two of the couple's four children.